 These are the people from the report whose Internet presence makes my social-media-scrolling procrastination infinitely better.
 So, in no particular order:

 Rand Fishkin is a very "real" marketer: he has opinions on what's working in our industry and what's not, and he is ready to share them.
-I started following his content more closely after he quit Moz and focused all his energy on Sparktoro, a platform that promises to revolutionize influencer marketing and audience analysis.
+I started following his content more closely after he quit Moz and focused all his energy on his new business Sparktoro, a platform that promises to revolutionize influencer marketing and audience analysis.
 For now, it's the home for several free tools and Rand's insightful blog posts (here's a very topical one on influencer marketing).
 Rand's ideas are among those that are able to cause an Aha! moment, and you really need Aha! moments in your professional life.
+Although he talks less about social media marketing, which is my area of interest, I still read everything he puts online.

 He also seems like a very nice and socially aware person, and it's always a plus!